a-penning/dotfiles/README.md

 - Sets up a repository-local Python virtualenv and a local Rust toolchain.
 - Generates and sources shell configuration files to provide aliases, functions, plugins and a git-aware prompt.
 - Installs utilities locally so the host system remains untouched.
+- Installs Node.js LTS into a repo-local fnm directory and sets the repository default to the latest LTS (managed via fnm).
+- Ensures npm and npx operations install and execute packages within the repository (repo-local), avoiding global installs on the host system.

 ## Requirements